 The library as classroom requires inspired and insightful management that can do those things and more.
 The library as classroom also requires well-trained, user-focused staff who understand how people of all ages can learn socially.
 Art programs, DIY tinkering, locally sourced expert forums, and LOOCs (local open online courses) are all part of this curriculum.

+Library 2.016: PRIVACY IN THE DIGITAL AGE was held on March 16th, 2016.
 What are the roles and responsibilities of libraries regarding the protections of intellectual freedom, privacy, free speech, information access, and freedom of the press?
 Are these still core values of the library profession, and if so, how are libraries and librarians responding to the increasing complexities of data tracking and desires for data-informed services and marketing?